Watch Motorcycles and Students Transform through this Award-Winning Motorcycle Mentorship Program

-Previous build teams have been able to add first place finishes at multiple motorcycle shows to their resume and money to further their education goals.
+Build teams, including 2016’s, have been able to add first place finishes at multiple motorcycle shows to their resume and money to further their education goals.

-HOW HIGH IS THE BAR SET?
+HOW HIGH WAS THE BAR SET?

 Both custom bikes from 2016’s Buffalo Chip Challenge will be auctioned off in support of the Sturgis Buffalo Chip’s signature Legends Ride charity event on Monday, Aug.
 8, 2016.